 If you took out a business loan to fund operations, add capital to your business, or buy another business and filed Form 8594, you can deduct the associated interest expense from your taxable income.
 Sometimes the only way to grow a business is by financing the necessary investment with debt.

-The interest expense incurred for use of this form of debt may be deducted against your taxable income.
+Though, the interest expense incurred for credit card debt may be deducted against your taxable income.

 On the other end of the spectrum, you might find yourself taking on or offering a “below-market” loan.
 For lenders who provide funds at interest rates below-market, they may face imputed interest challenges.